citizenfx/fivem-docs/content/docs/scripting-manual/introduction/about-native-functions.md

 Using native functions in your FiveM resources involves calling the functions with the appropriate parameters.
 Let's go through the basic steps of using natives in both client-side and server-side resources.

 ### Client-Side Example
 Client-side scripts are executed on the player's game client and are used to handle tasks such as rendering, player input, and more.
-Here’s a basic example of how to use a native function in a client-side script:
+Here's a basic example of how to use a native function in a client-side script:

 1. **Create a Client Script**: In your resource folder, create a new client script file, e.g., `main_cl.lua`.
 2. **Register and Use a Native Function**: Use the native function `AddTextEntry` to add a custom text entry that can be displayed on the game UI.